Skip to content

 day of the dead in oaxaca - streets decorated with papel picado

-Is It Safe to Visit Oaxaca for Day of the Dead?
+Is It Safe to Visit Oaxaca?

 My husband, daughter and I all felt super safe in Oaxaca and had no security issues at all.
 Yes it was crowded everywhere in the city throughout Day of the Dead; but we kept our belongings close to us, brought minimal cash with us, and had no problems.
 Of course, we avoided seedy areas, and we weren’t hanging out late at night or getting drunk on the streets.